acoli-repo/AURIS/guidelines/draft/format.md

-# File format and editing
+# 2. File Format and Editing

-For coreference and informaton structure annotation, we use a tabular format.
+For the annotation of coreference and informaton structure, we use a tabular format and off-the-shelf spreadsheet software for annotation.

-## File format
+## 2.1 File Format

 Following conventions for a long-standing series of shared tasks organized in conjunction with the Conference on Natural Language Learning (CoNLL) since the late 1990s, we adopt the following conventions: